percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --parallel=NUMBER-OF-THREADS

    This option accepts an integer argument that specifies the number of threads the :program:`xtrabackup` child process should use to back up files concurrently.
 Note that this option works on file level, that is, if you have several .ibd files, they will be copied in parallel.
 If your tables are stored together in a single tablespace file, it will have no effect.
+This option will allow multiple files to be decrypted and/or decompressed simultaneously.
+In order to decompress, the qpress utility MUST be installed and accessable within the path.
+This process will remove the original compressed/encrypted files and leave the results in the same location.
 It is passed directly to xtrabackup's :option:`xtrabackup --parallel` option.
 See the :program:`xtrabackup` documentation for details

 .. option:: --password=PASSWORD